PacktPublishing/Artificial-Intelligence-for-IoT-Cookbook/README.md

 **Michael Roshak** is a cloud architect and strategist with extensive subject matter expertise in enterprise cloud transformation programs and infrastructure modernization through designing, and deploying cloud-oriented solutions and architectures.
 He is responsible for providing strategic advisory for cloud adoption, consultative technical sales, and driving broad cloud services consumption with highly strategic accounts across multiple industries.

+### Download a free PDF

+ <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
+<p align="center"> <a href="https://packt.link/free-ebook/9781838981983">https://packt.link/free-ebook/9781838981983 </a> </p>